 PROFESSIONAL DEVELOPMENT WORKSHOPS FOR TRADITIONAL ARTISTS

 Folklife Program provides workshops designed for artists who wish to gain information and skills necessary for marketing, self-promotion, public presentation and exhibition, school residencies, and/or to join the Artists in the Schools + Communities Roster.
-Generally presented in partnership with an arts or cultural organization, these workshops range from half-day to multi-day trainings, depending on the subject matter.
+Generally presented in partnership with an arts or cultural organization, these workshops range from half-day to multi-day training, depending on the subject matter.
 Contact the Folklife Program if you are interested in sponsoring a workshop or for information on upcoming workshops.

 STAFF & TECHNICAL ASSISTANCE